MRU-MACO-1501-202204-002/laborials/laborial-15-loop-practice.md

     13
     15</pre>

-1. Write a short Python program which reads a single letter, then a sequence of letters terminated by a period.
+1. Write a short Python program which reads a single letter, then a sequence of letters (one letter per line) terminated by a period.
 It then writes the number of times the given letter occurred in the sequence.

     You may assume the user input is valid, i.e. assume that when a letter is requested the user actually enters a letter character.
 It is not necessary to add error handling, although you may wish to incorporate this if you have time.